-- 5.1.1 A range of ecosystem services, non-timber and timber forest resources and products that could strengthen and diversify the local economy are identified.
-(Adapt) - 5.1.2 Consistent with management objectives and within the limits of The Organization's tenure rights, some of the resources, products and services identified in Indicator 5.1.1 are produced and/or made available for others to produce, as a means to strengthen and diversify the local economy.
-(Adapt) - 5.1.3 When The Organization makes FSC promotional claims regarding the provision of ecosystem services, Annex D regarding additional requirements is followed.
-(Optional) (Adopt)
+- 5.1 The Organization shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the Management Unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities.
+(C5.2 and 5.4 V4) - 5.1.1 A range of ecosystem services, non-timber and timber forest products that could strengthen and diversify the local economy are identified.
+(Adapt IGI 5.1.1) - 5.1.2 Consistent with the forest management objectives, products and services identified in 5.1.1 are considered for production to strengthen and diversify the local economy.
+(Adapt IGI 5.1.2) - 5.1.3 When The Organization makes FSC promotional claims regarding the provision of ecosystem services, it is in conformance with the procedure FSC-PRO-30-006 on "Ecosystem Services Procedure: Impact Demonstration and Market Tools".
+(Adapt IGI 5.1.3)